House of European History: Controversies

 Since its initial conception, the House of European History project has been controversial, especially in the UK.
 The alleged "attempt to find a single unifying narrative of the histories of 27 disparate member states" has been criticised by the British think tank Civitas, saying "the House of European History can achieve nothing but a disingenuous paradox, aiming to tell the history of all the 27 states, but in fact relating no history at all."

 More than the museum's contents, the museum's costs have come under fire.
 The costs were accused of having "more than doubled", the projects initial £58 million cost estimate were accused to have more than doubled to £137 million.
-Some criticised the spending in the context of the 2008 recession, like the UKIP MEP Marta Andreasen who stated, in 2011, that "It defies both belief and logic that in this age of austerity MEPs have the vast sums of money to fund this grossly narcissistic project."
+Some criticised the spending during the Great Recession, including UKIP MEP Marta Andreasen who stated, in 2011, that "It defies both belief and logic that in this age of austerity MEPs have the vast sums of money to fund this grossly narcissistic project."

 The museum's permanent exhibition was criticised by Platform of European Memory and Conscience, which accused the museum of favourable bias in relation to the portrayal of communism in the Eastern Bloc.
 The Acton Institute criticised the permanent exhibition for "erasing religion" as a factor in European history.